 Root cause analysis enables auditors to produce deeper, more thorough reporting by providing an objective, structured approach to identifying and determining the most probable underlying causes of a problem or undesired event within an organization.
 It considers factors that result in the nature, magnitude, location, or timing of harmful outcomes (consequences) stemming from past risk events, or factors that may lie behind future risk events.
 The auditor uses this information to identify what behaviors, actions, inactions, or conditions need to be addressed to prevent recurrence of similar harmful outcomes.

 Complex, serious, or pervasive problems are rarely the result of a singular event or failure.
 Frequently, a "perfect storm" of several causes forms to create an ideal environment for the failure to occur.
-Moreover, simply getting to the root cause to prevent it from happening again may not be enough — the consequences have to
+Moreover, simply getting to the root cause to prevent it from happening again may not be enough — the consequences have to be addressed.

 To better understand root cause analysis, two general myths need to be dispelled — the myth of the single root cause, and the myth that fixing the root cause alone fixes the problem.
 Upon recognizing these false notions, internal auditors can use several methods to perform root cause analysis more effectively on their engagements.